jxel1/Statistics-blog/README.md

 ## How to Navigate

-- Visit the blog at (https://jxel1.github.io/Statistics-blog) to view all posts.
+- Visit the blog at (https://jxel1.github.io/Statistics-blog), scroll down to view all posts.

 - Browse individual posts by date or topic using the site’s navigation or the _posts directory. - Check the commit history for updates and new posts added throughout the course.